-RAMP registration: Every coach, assistant coach, manager, and volunteer parent or volunteer participating in any on field activities with the team must be registered and insured through SSA.
-This does not mean certified with the correct coaching certification but registered to show due diligence in terms of insurance.
+RAMP Registration: Every coach, assistant coach, manager, and volunteer parent or volunteer participating in any on-field activities with the team must be registered and insured through SSA.
+This does not mean certified with the correct coaching certification but registered to show due diligence in terms of in the insurance.
 To ensure you are registered you must be listed on a roster submitted by your team or your Zone Registrar.
-The Saskatchewan Soccer Association hereby requires that all coaching staff on the bench be age appropriately certified as listed below
+The Saskatchewan Soccer Association hereby requires that all coaching staff on the bench be age-appropriate certification as listed below:

-Age Groups NCCP Certification Respect In Sport Online Certification Making Ethical Decisions Course (MED - Step 1) Making Ethical Decisions Online Evaluation (MED - Step 2) Making Headway e-learning module Same Gender Rep RAMP Online Registration Criminal Record Check U5 Active Start Recommended 1 coach Not required Not required Mandatory All Team Mandatory Minimum every 2 Personnel To Register EACH Season. years or sooner if Zone policy differs.
-U7 - U9 Fundamentals Mandatory Minimum 1 coach Mandatory All team personnel Mandatory Minimum 1 coach Mandatory Minimum 1 coach Not required Mandatory Minimum 1 on the bench Any individual who sits on the bench during an SYSI league game assists the team during SYSI league play.
+Age Groups NCCP Certification Respect In Sport Online Certification Making Ethical Decisions Course (MED - Step 1) Making Ethical Decisions Online Evaluation (MED - Step 2) Making Headway e-learning Module Same Gender Rep RAMP Online Registration Criminal Record Check U5 Active Start Recommended 1 coach Not required Not required Not required Mandatory Mandatory Minimum U7 - U9 Fundamentals Mandatory Minimum 1 coach Mandatory All team personnel Mandatory Minimum 1 coach Mandatory Minimum 1 coach Recommended Minimum 1 coach Mandatory Minimum 1 on the bench All Team Personnel To Register EACH Season.
+Any individual who sits on the bench during an SYSI league game assists the team during SYSI league play. every 2 years or sooner if Zone policy differs.
 Any team personnel interacting with players must provide criminal record check with vulnerable sector to their zone or community.

-Deadline for above requirements Prior to 1st game
+Deadline for above requirements prior to 1st game